daisybio/OpenLabFramework/README.md

 * Firefox (26.0)

 Release Notes:
 * v.
+1.3.0 Code cleanup and bugfixes in storage / attachment plug-ins. new restful web service that allows you to access data in OpenLabFramework with other applications.
+AppAccessTokens limit access to allowed applications only
+* v.
 1.2.3 Search functionality is now more efficient. performance was severly degrading for several thousand entries
 * v.
 1.2.2 Upgrade to grails 2.2.5, upgrade of spring-mobile to 0.5.1, completely restructured code base with git submodules.
 All plug-ins are from now on dynamically loaded from the subfolder modules.
 * v.
 1.2.1 Upgrade to grails 2.2.4, smaller bug fixes, code cleaning, wiki updates und enhanced select